-Dinwiddie Court House (March 31, 1865) – Also taking place in Dinwiddie County, Major General Philip Sheridan undertook a flank march to turn Confederate General Robert E. Lee’s Petersburg defenses on March 29.
+Dinwiddie Court House (March 31, 1865) – In Dinwiddie County, Major General Philip Sheridan undertook a flank march to turn Confederate General Robert E. Lee’s Petersburg defenses on March 29.
 A steady downpour turned the roads to mud, slowing the advance.
 On March 31, Confederate Major General W.H.
 Fitzhugh Lee’s cavalry and General George Pickett’s infantry division met the Union vanguard north and northwest of Dinwiddie Court House.
 They drove it back, temporarily stalling Sheridan’s movement.
 With Union infantry approaching from the east, Pickett withdrew before daybreak to entrench at the vital road junction at Five Forks.
 Lee ordered Pickett to hold this intersection at all hazards.
 The Confederate victory resulted in a total estimated 821 casualties.

 Union General Frederick Winthrop was killed, and “Willie” Pegram, a beloved Confederate artillery officer, was mortally wounded.
 Dissatisfied with his performance at Five Forks, General Sheridan relieved Warren of command of the V Corps.
 The Union victory resulted in an estimated 830 Union and 2,950 Confederate casualties.

-Petersburg III (April 2, 1865) – With the Confederate defeat at Five Forks the previous day, Lieutenant General Ulysses S. Grant and Major General George G. Meade ordered a general assault against the Petersburg lines by II, IX, VI, and XXIV Corps on April 2.
+Petersburg III (April 2, 1865) – With the Confederate defeat at Five Forks the previous day, Lieutenant General Ulysses S. Grant and Major General George G. Meade ordered a general assault against the Petersburg lines by II IX, VI, and XXIV Corps on April 2.
 A heroic defense of Fort Gregg by a handful of Confederates prevented the Federals from entering the city that night.
 Confederate Lieutenant General A.P.
 Hill was killed trying to reach his troops in confusion.
 After dark, General Lee ordered the evacuation of Petersburg and Richmond.
-General Grant had achieved one of the major military objectives of the war: the capture of Petersburg, which led to the fall of Richmond, the Capitol of the Confederacy.
+General Grant had achieved one of the primary military objectives of the war: the capture of Petersburg, which led to the fall of Richmond, the Capitol of the Confederacy.
 The Union victory resulted in estimated casualties of 3,500 Union and 4,250 Confederate.

 Namozine Church (April 3, 1865) – This rearguard cavalry action took place in Amelia County when a brigade of Union cavalry under Colonel William Well’s attacked General Fitzhugh Lee’s cavalry near Namozine Church on April 3.
 Confederate General Rufus Barringer was captured nearby.
 The inconclusive battle resulted in total estimated casualties of 75.